 In the show dairy, visitors can make their own mixture of herbs and try to guess the closely guarded recipe of Appenzeller cheese.
 Visitors can pay a visit to the impressive cheese cellar and look into cheese vats as the show dairy creates their product.

 There are many excursions to take from St. Gallen, but simply enjoying the city is a worthwhile experience.
 Drop by the tourist office and take your pick from the many walking and hiking trails that won’t even require you to go out of city limits.
 The tourist office also conducts different public and travel tours in different languages.

 Public walking tours are held every Saturday during the off-season (except December), while daily tours are done in July and August.
 There are also several themed tours available, or self-directed tours with a pocket PC and a 90-minute audio-visual city tour.

 The canton of St. Gallen boasts of an impressive backdrop of Alpine mountains and wonderful views of Lake Constance.
 Lake Constance is where the Obersee, Untersee, and Seerhein gather at the northern foot of the Alps.
-It’s bordered by Switzerland, Austria, and Germany and arguably one of the most impressive bodies of water in Europe.
+It’s bordered by Switzerland, Austria, and Germany and is arguably one of the most impressive bodies of water in Europe.